Frequently Asked Questions

 - What is the best way to get involved with student organizations and clubs?

-There will be an activities fair on Wednesday, August 28th from 6pm-8pm.
+There will be an activities fair on Friday, September 2nd, from 2-4 pm..
 This is a great opportunity to learn about all the clubs Wheaton has and to sign-up to be on their email lists.

 - What kinds of student organizations are offered at Wheaton?